Get Free Solar Panel Quotes

 Solar panels can be mounted on a metal frame or fixed on a single pole – driven into the ground or anchored with concrete for stability.
 Pole-mounted panels can also be fitted with a solar tracking system, which adjusts the panel’s angle based on the sun’s position in the sky.

 Tracking systems allow solar panels to receive optimal sun exposure and increase efficiency by 20% to 35%.
-More sophisticated ones, like duel-axis ones, can even boost power by up to 40%
+More sophisticated ones can boost power output by up to 40% compared to a fixed ground-mounted system.

-But they are also expensive (a 3kWp single-axis one costs around £2,500), and some electricity will be sacrificed to operate the tracking system.
+But they are also expensive, a 3kWp single axis solar tracker price is about £2,500 and some electricity will be sacrificed to operate the tracking system.
 As previously mentioned, they are also one of the best ways to install bifacial solar panel systems

 These panels generate solar energy from both sides, producing 10-30% more electricity than conventional panels.
 They are more expensive initially, but superior PV generation speeds up your payback.